Out Of Time by Chris Green

 ‘Blimey, you got her to talk,’ says Iggy Pop.

 ‘Make me something nice.
 I’ve got me mess tin.
 I’ve only had a bar of chocolate,’ says Weary Tommy.

 ‘You’ll get used to it,’ says Rubik Cube.

 ‘Have a cigarette, darlin,’ says Iggy Pop.

-The ghouls here in this twenty-first century railway refreshment room appear not to have aged at all during their stay.
-Their appearance is exactly as it would have been years ago.
+The ghouls here in this twenty-first-century railway refreshment room appear not to have aged at all during their stay.
+Their appearance is exactly as it would have been when they arrived years ago.
 The soldier for instance still looks about nineteen.
 Kimberley does a quick calculation in her head.
-He should be about ninety.
+He should be nearly a hundred.
 He has been here the longest and the others arrived one by one.
 They have all been trapped here since their arrival.
 They are all relics from times gone by.
 God forbid that she be destined to spend the rest of her days with these fossils in this decaying hell hole.